 Asset category Depreciation basis

 Community assets Depreciated over 60 years, on a straight-line basis.

-Vehicles and equipment Depreciated on a straight-line basis, over an expected lifetime ranging between 2 and 30 years.
+Vehicles and equipment Depreciated on a straight-line basis, over an and 30 years.
+Depreciated on a straight-line basis, over an expected lifetime ranging between 2 and 30 years.

 Roads and Depreciation is provided on a straight-line b pasis over the following periods:

 other infrastructure Road signage 30 years

 Roads and highway lighting 40 years

 Structures (eg: bridges) 120 years

 Off-highways drainage 100 years

 Other infrastructure 15 to 20 years

 Additions prior to 2008/09 30 to 35 years

-Assets under construction Assets are re-categorised upon completion, charged in accordance with the policies set ·
+Assets under construction Assets are re-categorised upon completion, from which point depreciation will be charged in accordance with the policies set out above.